-- Counselors hold State of Alabama licenses within their disciplines.

-- Counselors and Masters Level Interns provide additional support services to students

-- Most services are completed by appointment and scheduled through the receptionist at 256.765.5215.

-- Department operates out of a Stepped-Care Model

-- Screening Assessment

-- Campus supports

-- Health and wellness apps

-- Self-help resources

-- Programming and Outreach

-- Brief single sessions

-- Group therapy

-- Individual therapy

-- Assistance with off-campus mental health referrals for long-term, more intensive, or specialized care

-- All documentation of student contact and session content are maintained in accordance with applicable ethical guidelines and all State/Federal legal mandates regarding confidentiality.
+- Counselors hold State of Alabama licenses within their disciplines. - Counselors and Masters Level Interns provide additional support services to students. - Most services are completed by appointment and scheduled through the receptionist at 256.765.5215. - The department operates out of a Stepped-Care Model. - All documentation of student contact and session content is maintained in accordance with applicable ethical guidelines and all State/Federal legal mandates regarding confidentiality.